 A little while ago I made a list of horror films to watch starting with the letter B. An easy endeavour right?
-Well it turned out that this whole A-Z list became a massive beast and I had realised I had neglected some great films.
-So, instead of just adding some onto the previous post.
-I discovered that there were enough films to warrant it’s own post.
+Well, it turned out that this whole A-Z list became a massive beast and I had realised I had neglected some great films.
+So, instead of just adding some to the previous post.
+I discovered that there were enough films to warrant its own post.
 So let’s look at what was missed out on the first time!

 Basket Case (1982)

 A wonderful little B-movie that is piles of fun.
-A premise as silly as you can imagine with a film about two twin brothers who were Siamese and separated by surgeons at some point seeking revenge on those who separated them.
-One is a normal looking man, the other is a brutally malformed man who lives in a wicker basket.
-What we have is a cast that you are not sure think they are in a Shakespeare play as they chew the scenery or they are first time actors who are deer’s stuck in the headlights.
-The special effects is laughable, but a charm is there.
+A premise is as silly as you can imagine with a film about two twin brothers who were Siamese and separated by surgeons at some point seeking revenge on those who separated them.
+One is a normal-looking man, the other is a brutally malformed man who lives in a wicker basket.
+What we have is a cast that you are not sure to think they are in a Shakespeare play as they chew the scenery or they are first-time actors who are deer’s stuck in the headlights.
+The special effects are laughable, but a charm is there.
 This is a film that knows what it is and you cannot but help love that.

 The Brood (1979)